 The 2018-opened, family-run Aba Kitchen partners with TAGTHAi to serve fusion Thai and Burmese cuisine.
 Try the kitchen-style Biryani, every bit as authentic as you’d expect from a halal restaurant.
 The mixed rice meal with Indian spices comes with slow-cooked lamb shank curry and tastes exceptional.

 Head to the jetty close to Wat Chaimongkol, a waterfront temple built in the Burmese-Mon style.
 A cruise on the Mae Ping River aboard the wooden, roofed boat is an enchanting experience away from the traffic.

 The Ping River presents the more tranquil, rural side.
 As you leave the city and head up north, the city’s bridges fade out of sight.
 Their places take lush, tree-lined riverbanks and happy children running around and waving at you as you pass by.
 While moving upstream, you’ll stop at the home of a Thai farmer, where you can learn more about this country’s important agricultural industry.

 Learn the fundamentals of fishing and the native fruits, vegetables, and grains that grow well in this chemical-free environment.
 Alternately, relax and take in the laid-back ambiance while soaking up some sun along the riverside.

-You get all this for an affordable flat fee during your three days in Chiang Mai and more.
+You get all this for an affordable flat fee during your three days Chiang Mai Itinerary and more.
 TAGTHAi gives you access to the best sights and dining options in Chiang Mai, Bangkok, and Phuket.
-Follow us for more trip ideas.
+Follow us for more trip ideas about Chiang Mai Itinerary.